 The newly developed measure addresses the Meaningful Measures 2.0 Chronic Conditions priority, and the measure itself is specifically cited as a high priority for the Part C & D Star Ratings program.
 If this measure is implemented into the proposed program, the measure will focus on the appropriate identification, monitoring, and treatment of chronic kidney disease (CKD) among Medicare Advantage members with diabetes.
-This measure is aligned with current American Diabetes Association clinical guidelines and addresses a high-risk population and the MAP discussed the strength of the evidence to support the guideline.
+This measure is aligned with current American Diabetes Association clinical guidelines and addresses a high-risk population.
 In 2021, a similar measure was proposed for the MIPS program and conditionally supported by the Measure Applications Partnership.